Julia-Wagner/tails-and-treats/README.md

 ### **Color Scheme**

 To create the color scheme I started by looking for icons I could use as dog characters and treats.
 I picked out the main colors used for these icons and used [contrast-grid.eightshapes.com](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23F1F1F2%0D%0A%23312A28%0D%0A%23A26938%0D%0A%23EEE6D9%0D%0A%236A574A%0D%0A%23FCCD99%0D%0A%230c6d92%0D%0A%2366802B%0D%0A%23FF6431%0D%0A%23FFCF5F%0D%0A%232aa2cf&es-color-form__tile-size=regular&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) to check the contrast and possible color combinations.

+For the main elements of the game I mainly used the brown tones, the earthy colors seem to fit the theme of the game and give a good contrast.

 ![Color contrast](docs/screenshots/color_contrast.png)